-- c.
-The Consultant shall faithfully perform the services in accordance with the standards of care, skill, training, diligence, and judgment provided by highly competent individuals performing services of a similar nature to those described in the Agreement and in accordance with the terms of the Agreement. - 3.
-TERM: The Agreement will commence on March 9, 2020 and will expire on December 19, 2022 (the "Term").
+- "3.
+TERM: The Agreement will commence on March 9, 2020, and will expire on December 31, 2023 (the "Term").
 The term of this Agreement may be extended by the City under the same terms and conditions by a written amendment to this Agreement.
-Subject to the Executive Director's prior written authorization, the Consultant shall complete any work in progress as of the expiration date and the Term of the Agreement will extend until the work is completed or earlier terminated by the Executive Director.
+Subject to the Executive Director's prior written authorization, the Consultant shall complete any work in progress as of the expiration date and the Term of the Agreement will extend until the work is completed or earlier terminated by the Executive Director." - 2.
+Section 19 of the Agreement entitled "NO EMPLOYMENT OF ILLEGAL ALIENS TO PERFORM WORK UNDER THE AGREEMENT:" is hereby deleted in its entirety and replaced with: